This site is designed for modern web browsers and does not support your version of Internet Explorer.

-If you have any questions regarding how your information is used you must contact the person shown at the bottom of this notice.
+If you have any questions regarding how information may be used, you must use the contact us tab shown on the website or the information contained at the bottom of this notice.

-The F2 Matching Scheme is an online portal that matches F1 doctors to F2 programmes in Wales.
+The Foundation Matching Scheme matches F1 doctors in Wales to their F2 rotations.

-The information we give you about our use of your information will be:
+The information we give you about our use of information will be: